Culture Grapes People Regions Travel

 By contrast, varieties such as Chardonnay, Shiraz, Sauvignon Blanc or Cabernet Sauvignon will come to you.
 These are ‘international’ varieties, with reach and appeal, at home in most wine-growing nations and dependable enough to satisfy global markets.

-Native varieties take their genome from the local environment.
-They produce vines that are cultivated locally, and wines that are consumed (mostly) within domestic markets.
+Native varieties take their genome from the local environment: they produce vines that are cultivated locally; and wines that are consumed (mostly) within domestic markets.

 Like the much-loved villager, known only to her neighbours, who lives and dies in the town of her birth, native grape varieties fulfill their destiny and make their contribution in small but valued ways.

-So, saddle up and venture out; there is much to see and taste.
+So, saddle up and venture out!
+There is much to see and taste.

-This is, more or less, how I came to be on a hilltop last month, overlooking the Bay of Biscay in the Basque Country of northern Spain.
+That is, more or less, how I came to be on a hilltop last month, overlooking the Bay of Biscay in the Basque Country of northern Spain.

 I travelled up a winding road, high above Getaria, a coastal town with a shimmering port.
 The road grew narrow as I climbed, flanked on both sides by dense vegetation.